mountblue/life-skills-track/prevention-of-sexual-harassment.md

 # Prevention of Sexual Harassment

-Please go through the given resources and answer the following questions in as much detail as possible.
+Please go through the given resources and try to answer the following 2 questions concisely.

 ## Questions: